carlvlewis/awesome-civic/README.md

 - [DemocracyOS](http://democracyos.org) - An open-source platform for public policy feedback and voting.
 - [Next.OpenSpending.Org](http://next.openspending.org) - Powerful web application that allows you to convert municipal budgets into Frictionless Data's Fiscal Data Package and quickly generate bespoke, d3-based visualizations with a single-click.
+- [DKAN](https://github.com/GetDKAN/dkan) - DKAN is a Drupal-distribution that sets up an open data portal on top of D7.
+- [JKAN](https://github.com/timwis/jkan) - A Jekyll-built static open data portal.

 ## Resources